reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 The SQS queue used for storing messages is highly scalable, and reliable with its storage distributed across multiple servers.
 The SQS queue can be of two types:
 1. **Standard**:  Standard queues have maximum throughput, best-effort ordering, and at least once delivery.
-2. **First In First Out(FIFO)**:  FIFO queues guarantee the messages to be processed exactly once by the receiver, in the order that they are sent.
+2. **First In First Out(FIFO)**: When a high volume of transactions are received, messages might get delivered more than one once, which might require complex handling of message sequence.
+For this scenario, we use FIFO queues where the messages are delivered in a `First in first out` manner.
+The message is delivered only once and is made available only till the consumer processes it.
+After the message is processed by the consumer, it is deleted thereby preventing chances of duplicate processing.

 Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with an AWS Service.